XanaduAI/thewalrus/docs/gbs.rst

 .. math::
 	\text{tor}(\bm{O}) = \sum_{S \in P([\ell])} (-1)^{|S|} \frac{1}{\sqrt{\det\left(\mathbb{I} - \bm{O}_{(S)}\right)}}

 The torontonian can be thought of as a generating function for hafnians (cf. the trace algorithm formula in :ref:`algorithms <algorithms>` section).
+The torontonian algorithm can be specified recursively to improve its performance :cite:`kaposi2021polynomial`

 .. tip::